Michigan Whistleblower Protection Lawyer

 Note: We advise and represent employers as well as employees.
 Our understanding of “both sides of the fence” enhances our readiness to advocate on behalf of any client in an employment law matter such as a retaliation case.

-Contact us to schedule a consultation with an Oakland County employment lawyer regarding retaliation and whistleblower protection laws.
+Contact us to schedule a free consultation with an Oakland County employment lawyer regarding retaliation and whistleblower protection laws.